heecheon92/Android-Project/README.md

 Major: Computer Science

-Second semester of Junior status.
+Second semester as a Junior.

 # Introduction
 This project is to demonstrate an open project by Myriad Mobile for Internship Challenge.